 ‘Oh, don’t mind me, I’ll sit in the dark’.

 And that’s what I have done, too.
 There are no family photos of me.
 I was always behind the camera.
 I didn’t buy things for myself all the years that BH was failing to provide (but always about to) because I could carry on wearing the same tatty pants and traggy bums, but the children were growing and needed new shoes (and anyway we had an £8000 a month mortgage and three sets of schoolfees).
-I used to write lists of things I would buy when the money was there, and then sometimes things would appear that were for me, but not usually, even then.
+I used to write lists of things I would buy when the money was there, and then sometimes things would appear that were for me, but not usually, even then, when they were merely pie in the sky.
 And now, I struggle with the question of whether to go on holiday, if it’s just me and not the kids.